hirzi/LSD/README.md

 #  i) Define model

 The first step in LSD is to formulate a demographic model and conceptualise on which demographic parameters to condition the inference of selection on, based on theory and biological knowledge of the system under investigation (see: **Requirements for LSD**).
-For multi-population and more complex systems, thjs may entail the process of model selection, where competing models are evaluated and compared.
+For multi-population and more complex systems, this may entail the process of model selection, where competing models are evaluated and compared.
 This can be performed under the same ABC framework as LSD (see: https://bitbucket.org/wegmannlab/abctoolbox/wiki/Model%20Choice) or alternatively performed *a priori* or independently via e.g. dadi (Gutenkunst et al. 2009), Moments (Jouganous et al. 2017), fastsimcoal2 (Excoffier et al. 2013) or other demographic inference programs.

 One may even consider the possibility of modelling the same system in different ways, to acquire inferences of different biological processes.
 For instance, assume we have a system comprising two contrasting environments of 3 populations each, and that populations within the same environment are more closely related to each other than they are between environments.
-Such a system may be modelled completely (i.e. with all populations represented in the demographic model) via a island-continent model, with the 3 populations structured as 'islands' connected via migration to meta-population 'continents' (that reflect the distinct environments), and reciprocal migration between continents.
+Such a system may be modelled completely (i.e. with all populations represented in the demographic model) via an island-continent model, with the 3 populations structured as 'islands' connected via migration to meta-population 'continents' (that reflect the distinct environments), and reciprocal migration between continents.
 Conditioning the inference of selection on deviations in between-continent effective migration rates is informative on signals between environments, and would detect common loci underlying adaptation to the environments.
-Alternatively, we may choose to focus on local adapatation specific to a pair.
+Alternatively, we may choose to focus on local adaptations specific to a pair.
 In this case, we may simply model a 2-population IM model comprising a sub-set pair of populations, assuming of course that this simple model can capture the observed data (of the pair) accurately and sufficiently (see: **v) Validation of simulations**).

 Once we have defined a model, we prepare the data needed for the LSD scan.
 Being reliant on ABC for parameter estimation, LSD requires summary statistics to be calculated for 1) the observed sequenced data and 2) simulated data.